 Take five HPF images per lesion section with a bright field microscope at a 20x magnification in an x-plane pattern within the lesion section to avoid overlap, making sure to include a scale bar on the images taken [1].

 Talent at the microscope, imaging the sections.

+LAB MEDIA: Lesion plug UEA HPFs.

 Open the HPF images in Image J. To calibrate the pixels of the scale bar, use the straight-line tool and go over the scale bar, then convert the measured pixels into millimeters by clicking on Analyze and Set scale [1].
 Authors: Will you be able to obtain screen capture footage for the highlighted shots below?
 If so, please upload them to your project page and let me know when you have done so.